shalommmitz/Junior_High_Robotics_Course/robot_firmware/README.md

 The brain is the 'WEMOS D1 Mini' part, which is based on the ESP8266 processor.
 The brain can be programmed with or without the display-module connected.

-## Steps:
+# Steps:

-0) Make sure all needed software is installed on your PC, as detailed at the files "install_needed_software_linux.txt" and "install_needed_software_windows.txt"
+1. Install software:

+   1.1.
+On Windows: Install Python:

+        - Download and install the latest version from https://python.org
+        - IMPORTANT: Turn on "Add Python to Path" at first screen of installation

+   1.2.
+Install the sw to burn the 'robot brain' (=ESP8620):   `pip install esptool` 1.3.
+Install the sw  that will transfer files to the robot brain: 'pip install adafruit-ampy`

-1) Connect the robot-brain to a PC, using a normal 'Android' USB cable
+2. Connect the robot-brain to a PC, using a normal 'Android' micro-USB cable

+Note:
+   Normally we program the brain with the firmware-image file present in this directory.
+   However, you can also use the generic microPython image, present at http://micropython.org/download#esp8266

+3) Program the brain with the microPython image:
+   - ON LINUX:

+       Run './initial_firmware_loading_for_linux'

+   - ON WINDOWS:

+       Run 'initial_firmware_loading_for_windows'

-2) Find the serial port used by the robot-brain:
+3. Find the serial port used by the robot-brain:

+   The easiest way is to look at the messages when running esptool (previous step).

+   If this does not work:

    ON LINUX:

    Using terminal, run 'ls /dev/ttyUSB*'.
-This should show /dev/ttyUSB0 If only /dev/ttyUSB2 exists, you should change 'burn' to reflect this If the 'ls' command above does not show anything, the D1 was not recognized.
+This should show /dev/ttyUSB0 If only /dev/ttyUSB2 exists, you should edit the file 'initial_firmware_loading_for_linux' to reflect this.
+   If the 'ls' command above does not show anything, the D1 was not recognized.
    This must be resolved before continuing.

    ON WINDOWS:

       Normally, "COM4" is used on Windows
       To see the actual port:
          - Open the "Device Manager":